Dear Lady in waiting

 I remember all too well, the waiting, the hoping, the watching as all my friends got engaged, married, and starting to have babies.
-It feels like yesterday when I was stuck in the rhythm of work and play and being out there looking for adventure, hoping for love, always coming back to an empty apartment.
+It feels like yesterday when I was stuck in the rhythm of work and play and being out there looking for adventure… Hoping for love, and always coming back to an empty apartment.

-You can tell I was a dreamer – I still am – and I’m guessing you have slightly more realistic expectations of life.
+You can tell I was a dreamer – I still am.
+I’m guessing you have slightly more realistic expectations of life.
 I’m just sharing from my own personality and experience.

-However, I have learned that one will always be a “lady in waiting” no matter what one’s relationship status is because life is a game of waiting.
-Nevertheless, hope is always in the waiting and praying and having faith that His promises are true.
+However, I have learned that one will always be a “lady in waiting”… No matter what one’s relationship status is because life is a game of waiting.
+Hope is always in the waiting and praying and having faith that His promises are true.

 The waiting may involve marriage, direction, babies, pay checks, or medical results.
 Or, perhaps you’re waiting for change in those around you (or in your own life), for His “Kingdom to come” and to be manifested.